 Paddlefest has a variety of activities and events which take place at several different locations.

 You can view a map of Fort Smith with all of the Paddlefest locations highlighted for you over on our Map page.
 There you’ll also find a link to open the map in Google Maps on your phone for a fully interactive experience with directions and navigation.

 Transportation between the festival locations is not provided by Paddlefest.
 However, you can usually find another participant who will let you carpool.

 Important Notes & Rules

-Registration as a paddler is required if you want to participate in any water-based activities at Paddlefest.
+Registration with a Paddler Pass is required if you want to participate in any water-based activities at Paddlefest.
+The only exception are the Intro-to-Awesome Raft and Duo Rides.

 We offer clinics so participants can work with instructors to build their paddling skills.
 The clinics are offered separately from the main festival events for an additional fee and are limited in capacity.